keshon/bvc/README.md

   add <path>         - stage a specific file or directory

 ### analyze
-`analyze [--full]`
+`analyze [--full] [--export]`
 Analyze block reuse across all branches and commits.
 Use --full to print detailed shared block list.
+Use --export to save output to .bvcanalyze.

 ### blocks
 `blocks [branch|name]`